 Sempervirens Program Overview

 Exploring New Horizons Outdoor Schools at Sempervirens takes a hands-on, experiential approach to science education, and focuses on adventure, self-discovery, and environmental stewardship.
-Located at the headwaters of Wadell Creek and the San Lorenzo River near Big Basin State Park, students learn about how they can impact the watershed while exploring the Oak, Madrone, and Redwood Forest.
-Each evening activity finishes with songs and stories around the campfire.
+Students explore the coastal ecosystems, the Oak, Madrone, and Redwood Forest, and each evening activity finishes with songs and stories around the campfire.

-The Sempervirens curriculum, aligned with the California State Standards, focuses on three strands:
+The curriculum, aligned with NGSS and Common Core standards, focuses on three strands:

 - Nature Appreciation and Understanding